openrails/openrails/Source/Documentation/Manual/driving.rst

 and actual times of arrival and departure.
 During the activity the actual performance will be shown on the F10 :ref:`Activity Monitor <driving-activity>`.

-``Work Orders``: if defined by the activity creator, lists the coupling and uncoupling operations to be performed.
+``Work Orders``: if defined by the activity or timetable creator, lists the coupling and uncoupling operations to be performed.
 When an operation has been completed, the string ``Done`` appears in the last column: